nickaxgit/gofu/readme.md

 The game can be played (viewed) on one device and controlled with another - so you can (for example) play on your Internet enabled wide-screen TV (in it's web browser) whilst flying the plane with your mobile phone (using it's touchscreen, camera,accelerometers and Lidar - to gain spatial and orientation input - to use it as a realistic flight yoke)

+Multiple devices can watch the same player/vehice, from multiple angles - allowing spectate functionality - but also multi screen (multi-device) cockpits - with side windows instrument panels.

 It is also possible to use your dektop webcam to optically track the position of physical flight controllers (joysticks, pedals, yokes, throttles etc) - allowing you to use 'homebrewed' cockpits - you can fly the plane with a wooden spoon if you like (although you will need to attach a brighly coloured sticky dot).
 The more adeventurous could 3D print realistic controller parts and rig up hydruallic actuators and LED indicators (made from disposable medical syringes, coloured fluids, and cheap clear plastic tubing) - your webcam can then track a single panel where (switched) LEDs and Hydraulic indicators are clustered - the webcam then picks up these as control inputs.

 The choice of a thin, browser based client - means game loading is almost instant and it can run at high frame rates on very low end devices - not requiring expensive 3D cards.